BOARD OF DIRECTORS

 - Human Resources and Compensation (HRC)

-The CRG Committee is actively helping the Board refine and enhance its ESG governance framework.
-One of its key objectives is to ensure an integrated approach among the committees to support the full Board on ESG matters.
-It is responsible for ensuring the company’s continuing commitment to good business conduct, including ESG issues and ethics.
+The CRG Committee is actively helping the Board refine and enhance its environment, social and governance framework.
+Key objectives include a focus on ongoing board and committee renewal and ensuring an integrated approach among the committees to support the full Board on environment, social and governance matters.
+It is responsible for ensuring the company’s continuing commitment to good business conduct and ethics.

 The EH&S Committee targets its oversight on occupational health, safety, environment and security of personnel and physical assets.
 It has overall responsibility to review and report to the Board on climate-related issues and information, such as greenhouse gas (GHG) emissions.